 What we don’t: There are damper and more precise options (that come with a weight penalty).

 From mixed spring corn and frozen hardpack in the French Alps to fluffy boot-top powder in British Columbia’s Coast Mountains, the Elan Ripstick 94 W has proven its versatility—and more importantly, its fun factor.
 Balancing a low weight with snappy performance, the ski plasters a smile on your face as it turns on a dime off trail or flies down a zipper line.
 One hallmark of the design is the asymmetrical Amphibio profile, which combines rocker at the outside edge for smooth turn initiation with camber at the inside for precision and stability.
 As a result, the Ripstick offers reliable grip on hardpack while still maintaining enough float and maneuverability in softer snow.
-Elan also recently stiffened up the edges and wood core by adding carbon reinforcements, effectively increasing power and stability without incurring a major weight penalty.
+Elan also stiffened up the edges and wood core by adding carbon reinforcements, effectively increasing power and stability without incurring a major weight penalty.
 Taken together, the Ripstick is an impressively well-rounded all-mountain design that can even cross over for the occasional backcountry tour.

 See the Elan Ripstick 94 W